- Youth-Serving Organizations

 "We look to Taylor English to provide a full range of services for our members.
 They understand the challenges of running a child care center and are our 'go to' firm when our members have licensing issues and general litigation."

-- Carolyn Salvador, Executive Director, Georgia Child Care Association
+- Ellen Reynolds, Executive Director, Georgia Child Care Association

 - Lead federal prosecutor in jury trials of rape and child sexual abuse cases along with federal pornography and sex trafficking cases.